Links to charities and non-commercial sites

 works to enable a better quality of life for people who are deaf, focusing on the person rather than the disability.

-is designed with hearing impaired people in mind.
+has been designed with hearing impaired people in mind.
 It brings together strategies that people with a hearing loss have found helpful to them in a variety of situations.
-It has sections on hearing loss and hearing aids; how to get your family and d to co-operate; travel; crowded rooms; out-of-doors; equipment; useful organisations.
+We hope that people will be able to dip into this pot of ideas and what they find useful.

 Deaf Umbrella (London and SE)